I’ve personally taste-tested a variety of crushed tomato substitutes to find the best one for every cooking occasion.

 But you can also use regular old tomato puree if that’s all you can find.

-How to substitute: Replace crushed tomatoes in your recipe in a 1:1 ratio with passata.
+How to substitute: Replace 1 can crushed tomatoes in your recipe with 1/2 a jar of passata.

 For even more ideas, check out my passata substitutes article.